diyscif/diyscif/scif-thesis.md

 ## Acoustic Attenuation

-Acoustic emissions must be reduced by at least a weighted sound reduction index of R'~w~ = 53 dB.
+Acoustic emissions must be reduced by at least a weighted sound reduction index of $R'_w$ = 53 dB.
 This measure roughly corresponds to the Sound Transmission Class 50 listed in the IC Tech Spec‐for ICD/ICS 705 as an enhanced rating for areas that provide for amplified conversations [@ics-705-ts, p.
 66].
 We use this as a general minimum measure, because the IC Tech Spec is geared towards